martenframework/marten/docs/docs/models-and-databases/reference/query-set.md

 Returns a queryset whose specified `relations` are "followed" and joined to each result (see [Queries](../queries#joins-and-filtering-relations) for an introduction about this capability).

-When using `#join`, the specified foreign-key relationships will be followed and each record returned by the queryset will have the corresponding related objects already selected and populated.
+When using `#join`, the specified relationships will be followed and each record returned by the queryset will have the corresponding related objects already selected and populated.
 Using `#join` can result in performance improvements since it can help reduce the number of SQL queries, as illustrated by the following example:

 ```crystal
 query_set = Post.all